Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-add-i18n-routing.md

 }

 export default Component
 ```

-4. To switch langauage, push the `locale` parameter with `router.push`
+4. To switch language, push the `locale` parameter with `router.push`

 ```jsx
 import { useRouter } from 'next/router'